EngreitzLab/ENCODE_rE2G/README.md

 2. feature table file
 3. threshold file

 The way we choose the model depends on the biosamples input.
-The code for model selection is in the utils.smk file, under the `_get_biosample_model_dir` function.
+The code for model selection can be found [here]([url](https://github.com/EngreitzLab/ENCODE_rE2G/blob/main/workflow/rules/utils.smk#L42))

 ## Train model